codecraftingtools/cuddl/README.rst

 `Cuddl`_ is part of the `Code Craftsmen`_ project.
 The `documentation`_ is hosted on `Read the Docs`_ and the `source code`_ can be found on `GitHub`_.

-For those unfamiliar with the concept of user-space device drivers, reading this `introduction`_ as well as the `Linux UIO`_ and `Xenomai UDD`_ documentation may be helpful.

 .. _Cuddl: https://www.codecraftsmen.org/software.html#cuddl
 .. _Linux: https://www.kernel.org
 .. _Xenomai: https://www.xenomai.org